“… daratumumab/darzalex is both cytotoxic to Multiple Myeloma and causes side effects- especially to elderly patients.”

 Thank you so much.
 I look forward to hearing back from you.
 Sherry

-I must begin my reply by saying that I don’t believe the 74 year old MM survivor should undergo an ASCT.
+I must begin my reply by saying that I don’t believe the elderly 74 year old MM survivor should undergo an ASCT.
 Too much toxicity.
 I have worked with many elderly MM survivors who enjoy a higher quality of life and longer overall survival by undergoing low-dose therapies coupled with one of the many integrative therapies shown to enhance the efficacy of chemotherapy.

 Yes, we can have just one consultation.
 You and your dad will get more out of the consultation if you can email me your dad’s most recent diagnostic information- blood, urine, imaging.
 Can you send me this information?